-Per United States and European law, your website needs to be designed so that folks with various types of physical or cognitive disabilities will be able to access the information or perform the functions offered on your website.
+Per United States and European law, odds are that your website needs to be designed so that folks with various types of physical or cognitive disabilities will be able to access the information or perform the functions offered on your website.
 Not complying could result in litigation and fines, not to mention losing out on a segment of potential users.
+(Note that religious entities are exempted from the legal requirement).

 Accessibility Guidelines